Bikashacharaya/Basic-Python-Code-/README.md

 # Basic-Python-Code-
-In this Basic Python code we will explore basic of
+In this Basic Python code we will explore more about basic of python to developed valubale code.